Wincenty Lutosławski: Interbellum

 In time free from the didactic work, Lutisławski often held public lectures – both in Poland (for example – for the army, thanks to personal permission of Józef Piłsudski and Kazimierz Sosnkowski) and abroad.
-After 1926, he used to lecture on the theory of national propriety, at the events organised by Polska Macierz Szkolna, He was invited to do so by Józef Stemler, with whom he forged a friendship.
-In 1927 he participated in pedagogical congress in Italy in order to promote the nationalist Polish ideas.
+After 1926, he used to lecture on the theory of national propriety at the events organised by Polska Macierz Szkolna.
+He was invited to do so by Józef Stemler, with whom he forged a friendship.
+In 1927 he participated in a pedagogical congress in Italy to promote nationalist Polish ideas.
 It was there where he debated with the eminent French philosopher – Henri Bergson, whom he had known previously.
 Around the same time, on his travels to England he got to know Gilbert K. Chesterton and the historian Arnold J. Toynbee.

-After 1926 Lutosławski formed negative opinion on Józef Piłsudski, and declared him a person with no mental or moral qualities for the important roles in the state.
+After 1926 Lutosławski formed a negative opinion on Józef Piłsudski, and declared him a person with no mental or moral qualities for the important roles in the state.
 Because of these opinions that he put in a little book Tajemnica powszechnego dobrobytu (eng.
-The secret of the universal wellbeing), his work was censored before publishing and was not distributed.
+The Secret of the Universal Wellbeing), his work was censored before publishing and was not distributed.
 In 1929 Lutosławski retired from Stefan Batory University and in 1931 he moved to Paris.
 It was there where he started to write down his memoirs, later published as Jeden łatwy żywot (eng.
-One easy life).
+One Easy Life).
 In 1933 he settled in Dzięgielów near Cieszyn, and a year later in Krakow, where he lived until his death.

 World War II

-During Second World War Lutosławski barely left his apartment thus being able to avoid the fate of many Krakow academics who got arrested and sent to Sachsenhausen camp.
-His worries were mainly of financial nature and that forced him to sell some of the books from his collection.
+During the Second World War Lutosławski barely left his apartment, thus avoiding the fate of many Krakow academics who got arrested and sent to Sachsenhausen camp.
+His worries were mainly of a financial nature and that forced him to sell some of the books from his collection.
 He could however count on the help of his son, who used to send food packages to the family.
-As Janina Lutosławska recollects, during that period her father often served as a symbol of encouragement to those who encountered him.
+As Janina Lutosławska recollects, during that period, her father often served as a symbol of encouragement to those who encountered him.

 Postwar period

 Lutosławski criticised the new authorities, he thought they were striving to convert Poland into yet another Soviet republic.
 Between 1946 and 1948 he held free private lectures at Jagiellonian University.
-In 1948 he wanted the University to reinstate him as associate professor but he was refused – again.
+In 1948 he wanted the university to reinstate him as associate professor but he was refused – again.
 In 1948 he managed to deliver a speech at the 10th Philosophy Congress in Amsterdam.
 He polished his metaphysical system then, but did not publish a book on the subject.
-The book was only published in 21st century – Metafizyka (eng.
+The book was only published in the 21st century – Metafizyka (eng.
 Metaphysics), Drozdowo 2004.

 Lutosławski died on 28 December 1954.
-Before his death he made peace with Sofia Casanova and prepared a document in which he renounced all his beliefs that could contradict the teachings of the Catholic Church.
+Before his death, he made peace with Sofia Casanova and prepared a document in which he renounced all his beliefs that could contradict the teachings of the Catholic Church.
 He was buried at Krakow Salwator Cemetery.